 David Eberhard earned a PhD in linguistics from Vrije Universiteit (Amsterdam) in 2009.
 The title of his dissertation was Mamainde grammar: a Northern Nambikwara language and its cultural context.
 At present he serves as General Editor for the Ethnologue.
 Dave’s research interests center on gaining a deeper understanding of how minority communities facing language shift use their language repertoires in unexpected ways, and on how such an understanding can guide efforts of language development within such communities.
 See publications.

 Tim Hatcher is in the final stages of a PhD program in Intercultural Studies at Assemblies of God Theological Seminary (Missouri).
 His dissertation involves in-depth case studies of three Bible translation programs in different parts of the world to assess how well our current theories of Scripture engagement account for the observed results.
-Tim is an assistant instructor at the Graduate Institute of Applied Linguistics and a Scripture Engagement Specialist for SIL International.
+Tim is an assistant instructor at Dallas International University and a Scripture Engagement Specialist for SIL International.
 His ongoing research interests involve developing insights that will empower national Bible translation organizations to incorporate strategic Scripture engagement thinking into their planning and activities.
 See publications.

 Tim Kempton earned a PhD in computational linguistics from the University of Sheffield (UK) in 2012.
 The title of his dissertation was Machine-assisted Phonemic Analysis.
 He now works with SIL Nigeria, training to be a linguistics consultant and is currently working with the Nikyob language community.
 Tim’s current research interests include using speech recognition technology to help communities develop their writing systems, such as through automatic analysis of data recorded using a participatory approach.
 See publications.